-The living room: It's usually the heart of most people's homes, even when they're on the smaller side.
-If you're lucky enough to have a home with a larger footprint, you might have both a living room and a family room.
-But here's a question: What's really the difference between a living room and a family room?
+The living room — it's usually the heart of most people's homes, even when they're on the smaller side.
+If you're lucky enough to have an abode with a larger footprint, you might have both a living room and a family room.
+But what is the actual difference between a living room and a family room?

 Family Room Basics